-This management's discussion and analysis ("MD&A") should be read in conjunction with the consolidated financial statements of the Company and the notes thereto for the years ended December 31, 2021 and 2020.
-The Company's consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
+This management's discussion and analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements of the Company and the notes thereto for the periods-ended March 31, 2022 and 2021.
+The Company's condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
 The Company's functional and reporting currency is United States dollars and all amounts stated are in United States dollar unless otherwise noted.
 In addition, the Company has three Botswana operating subsidiaries, Newdico (Pty) Ltd., Gcwihaba Resources (Pty) Ltd. and Bosoto (Pty) Ltd. which have a functional currency of the Botswana Pula.
-This management's discussion and analysis has been prepared as at May 31, 2022.
+This management's discussion and analysis has been prepared as at May 30, 2022.